ani1609/Conversify/README.md

 7. Start the client application:
    - `npm start`
-   - `(Press Enter again to confirm that the client application redirects to localhost:3001).`
+   - `The client will start at localhost:4000`

 ## Screenshots